stuartskinner/simplestock/README.md

 In essence each of the service components defined within the solution TradeService, StockService would be deployed as independent services with REST API's and fronted by a load balancing capability to allow these to scale.
 The analytics and notification components would be replaced with Apache Kafka and KafkaStreams.
 Kafka would allow a resiliant persistent and highly available messaging channel which would support partitioning of the event streams across a definable set of partitions essentially allowing the analytics capabilities to scale horizontally as trade volumes increase.

+Extend with a more sophisticated multi threaded simulator.

 ...
 And work out how to test time windows successfully.
 Just about managed to do this!